simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_40_business-objects/LSN_70_links/links_ENU.md

 - in terms of configuration by an object field linking **the joined object's field** to **the referencing object**, and containing:
     - the referenced object in "linked object"
     - the foreign key used in "reference field"

+## Virtual link

+A virtual link enables you to access a business object's data without having to go though the model.

+This works by creating a "virtual" link between two business objects.
+This link doesn't come with a physical column, therefore no foreign key is created in the child object's table.
+The data is retrieved through an SQL query configured on the link between the two objects.